Genealogy in Controne

 S. NICOLA DI BARI – P.zza S. Donato, 3

-For our experience, if you plan to come here to visit Controne, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Controne we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 My great uncle is Angelo Odato.
 He lived in New Jersey after moving there from Controne, Italy.
 His brother is Pasquale Odato from Controne and Pittsburgh PA.
 Pasquale is my grandfather.
 Their mother was Philomena Sacco, Controne.